Smattr/hackertype/README.md

 # Hackertype

-Partially inspired by [hackertyper.net](hackertyper.net), Hackertype is program for following a pre-written script as you type, regardless of your input.
+Partially inspired by [hackertyper.net](hackertyper.net), Hackertype is a program for following a pre-written script as you type, regardless of your input.
 It was conceived for use in terminal-based demonstrations where it is difficult to remember a long sequence of instructions or you are worried about making